-With so many doctors talking about the positive effects of Himalayan salt lamps, the value of this lamp and its production have multiplied.
+With so many doctors and users talking about the positive effects of Himalayan salt lamps, the value of this lamp and its production have multiplied.
 What’s the next thing in trend now is queries like real salt lamp vs. fake.
 And, it’s not wrong to have this question.

-Real Salt Lamp vs. Fake – 7 Quick Differences
+Real Salt Lamp vs. Fake – 10 Quick Differences

 You will never achieve a bright light from a real salt lamp.
 So, make sure you are not buying it as the main source of light.
 The light coming out of it is not uniform.
-Where it’s bright from one side, the glow will be minimum from the other side.

 To check this before buying, you can read the reviews online.
 Know what other customers have to say about the product.
-If you find buyers raving on the water coming out of it, it’s a good option to go for.
+If you find buyers raving about the water coming out of it, it’s a good option to go for.

 Before buying a Himalayan salt lamp, inquire about the return policy.
 Scan if it’s mentioned along with the product details.
 If not, put forward this question before the seller and wait for the answer.

 When the manufacturers provide you with a warranty time frame, understand that the salt lamp is real.
 In case they clearly mention that “No return,” it’s alarming.
 There’s a higher possibility that the salt lamp is fake.